KellerJordan/cifar10-airbench/README.md

 | `airbench96.py` | 96.05% | 46.3s | 7.5 |

 Timings are on a single NVIDIA A100 GPU.
-Note that the first run of training is slower due to GPU warmup.
+Note that the first run of training will be slower due to GPU warmup.

 ## How to run